This guide will help you configure a better and safer Web server.

 The MySQL extension enables to access your data.
 PrestaShop simply cannot work without it.

-The GD library si a library that enables PHP to dynamically manipulate images.
+The GD library enables PHP to dynamically manipulate images.
 PrestaShop uses it to resize and rework the image files that are uploaded (watermarking, trimming, etc.).
-Without images, an online shop loses most of its interest, so make sure that GD is enabled.
+Without images, an online shop loses most of its interest, so make sure that GD is enabled!

 allow_url_fopen directive enables modules to access remote files, which is an essential part of the payment process, among others things.
 It is therefore imperative to have it set to ON.